zromick/Mini-Word-Tool-2/README.md

 The milk was Muhammad's.
 ```

-Resulting Word Count:
+Words Included in Replacement:
 ```

-Jeremiah's (1).
-Replace with: Charles'
-Sarah (1).
-Replace with: Julia
-Sarah, (1).
-Replace with: Julia,
-Muhammad.
-(1).
-Replace with: T. K.
-Muhammad's.
-(1)s.
-Replace with: T. K.'s.
+JEREMIAH'S...(1)

+1.
+Jeremiah's ->
+Damian's
+friend, Sarah, greeted

+SARAH...(1)

+1. Jeremiah's friend,
+Sarah, ->
+Gina
+greeted Muhammad and

+MUHAMMAD...(2)

+1. friend, Sarah, greeted
+Muhammad ->
+Max
+and asked him

+2. milk belonged to
+Muhammad. ->
+Max.
+The milk was

+JULIA...(1)

+1. about the milk.
+Julia ->
+Darla
+suspected the milk

+MUHAMMAD'S...(1)

+1. The milk was
+Muhammad's. -> Max's.
 ```

 Output Text:
 ```
-Charles's friend, Julia, greeted T. K. and asked him about the milk.
+Damian's friend, Gina greeted Max and asked him about the milk.
-She suspected the milk belonged to T. K.
+Darla suspected the milk belonged to Max.
-The milk was T. K.'s.
+The milk was Max's.
 ```